bastamon/opencvtest/README.md

 D:\ffmpeg\bin;/*ffmpeg*/
 }

-project variate required to reference with file"opencvtest.vcxproj"
+project variate required to reference with file"opencvtest.vcxproj",you need to change to your own diretory of opencv3.0 or gsl1.8
 //begin with line42
   <PropertyGroup Condition="'$(Configuration)|$(Platform)'=='Debug|Win32'">
     <LinkIncremental>true</LinkIncremental>